 If you have a water or ice dispenser on your refrigerator, you need to pay attention to the water filter regularly.
 Water filters need to be replaced for health reasons.
 If you do not replace the filter, it could easily result in your fridge water being dirtier than regular tap water.

 Like your fridge, you need to check the door gaskets on your dishwasher regularly.
 Check for dirt, debris, and damage.
-Clean using water and bleach or even vinegar if you prefer.
+Clean using water and bleach or vinegar if you prefer.
 While you’re at it, check the spray arms and pump area for any food particles and clean them out to prevent clogging.

 The exhaust connected to your dryer will gather lint over time, and this is not only bad for efficiency, but it’s also a fire hazard.
 Loosen the clamp, pull off the exhaust, and remove the lint before replacing the tube.
 You can use a coat hanger and your vacuum cleaner to ensure proper cleaning.